 - WireGuard/OpenVPN port on my side: last 5 digits of your ASN

-- OpenVPN static key: generated by you, send to me later
+- OpenVPN static key: generated by you, sent to me later

 - If you can't use my default configuration, set something suitable for you and send it to me